 Causes of Tick Bites

 Ticks and warm weather go hand in hand, making it almost impossible to evade them altogether.
-They live in grass, trees, shrubs, and leaf piles just waiting for a host to saunter on by.
-Ticks need blood to survive every stage of their lifecycle, making animals and people the perfect hosts.
-They can even pop back and forth from one host to another, allowing one single tick to survive up to three years.
-Ticks are attracted to a mammal's breath, body heat, and body odor and they wait in position (called "questing") until the perfect host walks by.
-Then, with outstretched legs (ticks can't fly or jump), they latch on and begin feeding as soon as they find a warm, penetrable spot.
+They live in grass, wooded areas, shrubs, and leaf piles just waiting for a host to saunter on by.
+Ticks need blood to survive and can be attracted to a mammal's breath, movement, body heat, and body odor.
+They wait in position (called "questing") until the perfect host walks by.
+Then, with outstretched front legs (ticks can't fly or jump), they climb on and begin feeding as soon as they find a warm, penetrable spot.

-Perform a tick check on your pet after coming in from an outdoor play session.
-Latex or leather gloves and good natural lighting are needed for a thorough examination.
-Inspect the hair around the ears and face and on the legs and belly.
+Perform a tick check on your pet after coming in from evert outdoor play session.
+Inspect the whole body but pay special attention to the ears, face, legs, and belly.
 If you find a tick embedded in the skin, use fine-pointed tweezers or a tick remover tool to grasp as close to the skin as possible at the point of attachment.
 Use a steady and firm grip to slowly pull the tick straight out from the skin and remove the tick from your cat or dog safely.
-Some tick-removing tool suppliers, like the Tick Twister, suggest a circular twisting motion while pulling.
+Some tick-removing tools, like the Tick Twister, suggest a circular twisting motion while pulling.
 Try not to puncture the tick's body.
 Doing so may cause potential pathogens to release into your pet while the tick is embedded.
-Once the tick is removed, clean the skin with mild soap and water, then inspect the tick to determine the species.
-If it's a deer tick, place it into a zip-top bag or a jar of alcohol, note the date, and then call your vet.
-Tick identification and the location of infestation are important to note, should complications arise.
+Once the tick is removed, clean the skin with mild soap and water, and keep an eye on the area to make sure it heals normally.